 These guidelines are further detailed below.
 Note that some scenarios require planning at least one month in advance of the event, so please familiarize yourself with these guidelines and the timelines involved.

-Social Host Policy and Social Host Training
+Social Host Procedures and Social Host Training

 The Vice President for Student Affairs and Dean of Students is responsible for the registration and approval of all university social events on campus where alcohol is served and off-campus events where students will or may be in attendance:

-- Review the CMU Social Host Policy.
+- Review the CMU Social Host Procedures.

 - One or more individuals who have completed Social Host Training must be designated on the Social Host Alcohol Event Registration Form, so complete Social Host Training, if necessary.

 - Complete and submit the Social Host Alcohol Event Registration form no later than 72 hours (3 business days) prior to your event.

 Events Involving Direct or Indirect Sale of Alcohol

 According to the Pennsylvania Liquor Control Board (PLCB), a “sale” may be indirect as well as direct.
 A direct sale is a cash bar.
 Some examples of indirect sales are: (i) charging an entrance fee or selling tickets to an event where alcohol is served; (ii) requiring a donation or exchange of something of value as a requirement to attend an event where alcohol is served.